-The author is a graduate of Queens University Belfast, Ireland.
-He has years of experience working with people with Mental Health issues
+The author is an Honours graduate of Queens University Belfast, Ireland.

 Dry Socket Is a Very Painful Condition

 After enduring an awful 2-week lasting toothache, followed by a traumatic tooth extraction of an offending large lower back tooth the next week, I thought I was due for a well-earned rest from dental pain.
 Nothing could be that simple, of course, because within a few days the pain had returned with a vengeance.
 I had developed a dental condition known as dry socket aka alveolar osteitis.

 Dry Socket is not an infection of the area where the extraction has taken place, but an inflammation of the bone exposed post-extraction.
 It is extremely painful and can literally drive one up the walls with the progressively worsening pain.
 From what I have read, it occurs when the blood clot that usually forms covering the hole left by an extraction, is dislodged or does not get time to form.